 6. Stormwater protection at material storage areas, heavy equipment storage areas and maintenance areas not covered under other NPDES permits.

-No materials are currently stored outside.
-There are no fueling tanks.
+No materials are currently stored outside, as salt is stored inside the Campus Warehouse.
 Deicing chemicals (liquid deicer and sand/salt mixtures) are stockpiled by WSDOT or City of Bothell at their storage locations.